General FAQs

 Please check out supported portable media players for more information.

-A: No. Any Video Converter can not rip DVDs or burn DVDs.
+A: Yes.
+Any Video Converter Free can burn DVDs, Any Video Converter Pro./Ultimate can rip and burn DVDs.

 A: Any DVD Converter can rip DVDs to MP4, AVI, FLV, MPEG, WMV and many other formats.
-However, it doesn't have the DVD burning feature.
+However, it also has the DVD burning feature.

 A: Yes.
-Any DVD Converter not only rips unprotected DVDs, it also rip CSS, RC, RCE, APS, UOPs, ARccOS copy protected DVDs, e.g., Transformers 2, Star Trek, District 9, Inglourious Basterds, G.I.
+Any Video Converter Pro./Ultimate not only rips unprotected DVDs, it also rip CSS, RC, RCE, APS, UOPs, ARccOS copy protected DVDs, e.g., Transformers 2, Star Trek, District 9, Inglourious Basterds, G.I.
 Joe, The Proposal, Up, etc.

-You can add DVD folder for ripping by menu File --> Open DVD Folder...
+You can add DVD folder for ripping by clicking right side of Add DVD button, choose Open DVD Folder...

-Q10: Does Any Video (DVD) Converter support DivX input and output video?
+Q10: Does Any Video Converter support DivX input and output video?

 Q11: Can I convert DVD to Sansa Fuze?

-A: No. Sansa Fuze only supports uncompressed DivX video which is not supported by Any DVD Converter.
+A: No. Sansa Fuze only supports uncompressed DivX video which is not supported by Any Video Converter.

 Q12: How can I transfer my videos to Blackberry?